RIPK1: Apoptosis

 Caspase-8 activates Bid, a protein that binds to the mitochondrial membrane, allowing the release of intermembrane mitochondrial molecules such as cytochrome c.
 Cytochrome c then assembles with Apaf 1 and ATP molecules, forming a complex called apoptosome.
 The activation of caspase 3 and 9 by the apoptosome starts a proteolitic cascade that eventually leads to the degradation of organelles and proteins, and the fragmentation of the DNA, inducing apoptotic cell death.

+PANoptosis

+PANoptosis is a prominent innate immune, inflammatory, and lytic cell death pathway initiated by innate immune sensors and driven by caspases and receptor-interacting protein kinases (RIPKs) through PANoptosomes.
+PANoptosomes are multi-protein complexes assembled by germline-encoded pattern-recognition receptor(s) (PRRs) (innate immune sensor(s)) in response to pathogens, including bacterial, viral, and fungal infections, as well as pathogen-associated molecular patterns, damage-associated molecular patterns, cytokines, and homeostatic changes during infections, inflammatory conditions, and cancer.
+RIPK1 has been identified as a component of multiple PANoptosomes, including the ZBP1-PANoptosome and the AIM2-PANoptosome.
+Additionally, RIPK1 also drives the formation of the RIPK1-PANoptosome to induce PANoptosis in response to TAK1 inhibition.
+TAK1 is a central regulator in cell death that prevents spontaneous NLRP3 inflammasome activation and PANoptosis in a RIPK1-dependent manner.
+Additionally, the Gram-negative bacterium Yersinia produces YopJ, which inhibits TAK1, and Yersinia infection can trigger the activation of the RIPK1-PANoptosome.

 Neurodegenerative diseases

 Alzheimer's disease

 Patients with Alzheimer's disease, a neurodegenerative disease characterized by a cognitive deterioration and a behavioural disorder, experience a chronic brain inflammation which leads to the atrophy of several brain regions.

 A sign of this inflammation is an increased number of microglia, a type of glial cells located in the brain and the spinal cord.
 RIPK1 is known to appear in larger quantities in brains from those affected with AD.
 This enzyme regulates not only necroptosis, but cell inflammation as well, and as a result it is involved in the regulation of microglial functions, specially those associated with the appearance and development of neurodegenerative diseases such as AD.